 Yes, wires were getting crossed and patience was wearing thin about the scheduling of virtual meetings between some US West Coast team members and their EU counterparts.
-But, below the surface of the scheduling challenges lurked deeper differences around time management and communication norms that were interrupting the creative flow and high-trust relationships so key to The West Coasters organizational DNA.
+But, below the surface of the scheduling challenges lurked deeper differences around time management and communication norms.
+These interrupt the creative flow and high-trust relationships so key to The West Coasters organizational DNA.

-The Individual Culture Blueprint Indicator (ICBI), CBC’s cultural self-assessment, allowed participants to detect the underlying value differences capable of distracting employees from contributing their best work.
-Breakthrough learning happened when EU colleagues were given a forum to express their appreciation for a congenial US West Coast operating style, but also to safely reveal their perceptions of US blindspots in relating to the complexity of communication styles in the 27 member European Union.
-The 4Cs process enabled participants to generate new agreements for virtual team scheduling and collaborating while simultaneously building a new foundation for clearer empathy across global boundaries in the future.
+The Individual Culture Blueprint Indicator (ICBI), CBC’s cultural self-assessment, allowed participants to detect the underlying value differences.
+These are capable of distracting employees from contributing their best work.
+Breakthrough learning happened when EU colleagues were given a forum to express their appreciation for a congenial US West Coast operating style.
+But it also safely revealed their perceptions of US blind spots.
+This relates to the complexity of communication styles in the 27 member European Union.
+The 4Cs process enabled participants to generate new agreements for virtual team scheduling and collaborating.
+This simultaneously built a new foundation for clearer empathy across global boundaries in the future.

 Aha! #2: Rules & Processes for Global Growth